Frequently Asked Questions

-No. The Regulations do not require you to undertake new water information collection activities.
+No. The regulations do not require you to undertake new water information collection activities.

-- I collect reservoir level data weekly, but the Regulations require that this information be given daily.
+- I collect reservoir level data weekly, but the regulations require that this information be given daily.
 I can't comply with that transfer frequency.
 Does this mean that I am not required to give any information to the Bureau?

-- Am I required under these Regulations to provide modelled data?
+- Am I required under these regulations to provide modelled data?

 - Am I required to report on short term water monitoring projects that I manage?

 Specified water information from projects with an expected duration from 12 to 48 months is only required to be given at the end of each financial year.
-Water information from projects with an expected duration of no more than twelve months is only required from persons in categories A and B.
+Water information from projects with an expected duration of less than twelve months is only required from persons in categories A and B.